ds2713/es2017/README.md

 ### Functionality and Processing Information
 1. ADC configured to read data from sensor.
 ES8266 configured to read data from ADC.

+2. ESP8266 will query a server for the setup time data.
+This assumes that a suitable server is running the time_server.py script which is included.

 2. Readings stored in historic (circular) buffer.

 3. When a shock exceeds a threshold, the output buffer is filled with the subsequent readings, and with the historic readings.